 The @T entry stores which type of edge an object is.
-This is not strictly needed when descrializing as this information should be known by context; instead, it is used as a validity check.
+This is not strictly needed when deserializing as this information should be known by context; instead, it is used as a validity check.
 The @i sequence numbers are unique integers for all One/Maybe edges in the tree, which are used to recover the (Opt)Link pointers through their @l key.
 The @t key is used to recover subtype information, as the tree only knows the abstract supertype of a node in general.
 These are, however, not necessarily globally unique; they only need to distinguish between subclasses, and therefore just the TitleCase name of the node type without C++ namespace is sufficient.

 Keys that start with a { and close with a } are used for annotations.
 The string enclosed within the { } in the key is used to store the annotation type.
 The identifier used can either be generated automatically by C++ using typeid(T). name(), or can be specified manually to have more control.
-Any annotation type that doesn't have a serialization and describing describing the direction described by the doesn't have a serialization and describing the direction described by the doesn't have a serialization and describing the direction described by the doesn't have a serialization and describing the direction described by the doesn't have a serialization and describing the doesn't have a serialization and described by the doesn't have a serial doesn't
+Any annotation type that doesn't have a serialization and deserialization function registered for it within tree::annotatable::serdes_registry is silently ignored in either direction.

-All remaining keys map to the node attributes using their snake\case name.
-The corresponding value is (recursively) one of the structures above for edges, or a map containing user-specified key/value pairs for primitives, serialized and deserialized using the functions specified by the serdes\functions directive.
+All remaining keys map to the node attributes using their snake_case name.
+The corresponding value is (recursively) one of the structures above for edges, or a map containing user-specified key/value pairs for primitives, serialized and deserialized using the functions specified by the serdes_functions directive.

 The names of the keys are chosen such that, when ordered by ASCII value, the order is as specified, and such that there can never be name conflicts.
-The commonly used keys and values are short to minimize serialization and description overhead.
+The commonly used keys and values are short to minimize serialization and deserialization overhead.